davidtr1037/sa-utils/README.md

     all
 ```

+Notes:
-Note: We assume that LLVM was built with autoconf.
+* We assume that LLVM was built with autoconf.
+* The build will be moved to CMake.